lynnstacykegeshi/Lynnstacy-Kegeshi-Personal-Website/content/blogs/hugoblog.md

 by Yihui Xie.
 It’s an excellent resource for beginners and advanced users alike.

 ### Considerations for Mobile Responsiveness
 One important point to note is that not all Hugo themes are optimized for mobile devices.
 A responsive design ensures the website adapts to various screen sizes, orientations, layouts, and platforms.
-Before choosing a theme, I recommend testing it on different devices to ensure it provides a seamless experience across screens.On my next project, this is something I would definitely test before deploying my site on Netlify.
+Before choosing a theme, I recommend testing it on different devices to ensure it provides a seamless experience across screens.On my next project, this is something I would definitely check on before deploying my site on Netlify.

 Enjoy building your site with R and RStudio—it's a rewarding and creative journey!